Connectime4ever/Cryptocurrencies/README.md

 #### The purpose of the repository is to group cryptocurrenies to create a classification system to be used for an investment portfolio.
 #### A clustering algorithm is going to be applied and the data must be processed to fit the unsupervised machine learning model.
 #### Additionaly, some visualizations are requested for presentation purposes.
+#### Steps to be followed, as requested:
++ Preprocessing the data for PCA
++ Reducing data dimensions using PCA
++ Clustering crytocurrencies using K-means
++ Visulizing crytocurrencies results

 ## Results

 ![d11](https://github.com/Connectime4ever/Cryptocurrencies/blob/main/d11.png)